peopleware/openapi/resource/relations.md

 - `fuzzy`
 - `content`

-As discussed earlier, when the relationship itself changes, the search index must obviously be updated.
+As discussed earlier, when the relationship itself changes, the search index must be updated.

 The search index must also be updated when any of the fields contains data from a participating entity and that participating entity is updated.
 If one of the participating entities is a relationship, and the `content` field